 French Bulldogs Can Be Head Strong.
 But This Is Not Aggression.

 Some Frenchies like to think that they are they rule the room; the attitude of certain Frenchies is, in truth, part of their attention-seeking behaviour.
 And they become protective of the owner’s attention.
 Another animal or person will be seen as the owner’s attention being redirected to the new guest.

 It would be best if you let your French Bulldog know, therefore, that it is not appropriate to act like that.
 When your Frenchie is still young, make every effort to show them that you are the boss in the home, not them; as you know, that bad behaviour is hard to correct as they grow into adults.

 French Bulldogs are friendly with other pets and children

 There have been many occasions where French bulldogs have been seen interacting perfectly fine with other pets, living in the same house, sleeping and eating together, without either being aggressive to the other.

 Curiously, French Bulldogs often love kids.
 Frenchie can get on well with anyone or an animal in the same family home without any problems.
 Though always with young children, do not leave them alone by themselves with any dog.

 How to Handle Aggressive Behavior in your French Bulldog

-The CAT (Constructional Aggression Treatment) approach is indeed a great way to modify aggressive behavior so that it does not happen anymore.
+The CAT (Constructional Aggression Treatment) approach is a great way to modify aggressive behaviour so that it does not happen anymore.
 This process involves taking the dog from their routine and getting them to recognize what causes their excitement to increase.

 As the alternative of keeping them away from the problem, this approach allows the dog to deal with their challenges head-on, so they can start to realize that the circumstance or the person is not going to leave, and they can accept it.